A shared heritage furthering an inclusive future in 50 historical portraits of our Caribbean foremothers.

 Ready?
 Then our Our Heritage researchers will work to give context to the material.

 The portrait goes to an Academic Review Committee consisting of senior specialists and professors.
-After this phase, our researchers will put the final changes on the i and our editor will make a beautiful final story.
+After this, our researchers make final changes and our editor makes a beautiful final story.

 Fast forward: we will talk to you and take your trajectory and portrait through.
 If there are any questions, we are available!
 We will also check if you agree with the final text for publication.